mayurnewase/Cometitive-Travelling-Salesman-Problem/README.md

 setup:-

       install python 2.x or 3.x
-      install python library "tkinter".
-Which is used for developing applications in gui. install python library "pandas".
-Which is used for managing data from csv files.
+      install python library "tkinter". used for developing applications in gui. install python library "pandas". used for managing data from csv files.

 That's it.